M-Faried/pipelines/README.md

 - When you set the **PassThrough** to true AND the input triggered process returns a valid result.
 The received input will be sent first to the following steps then the result from the process output.

 - Again, you can set both time triggered and input triggered processes for the buffer step and they will be both be executed by their triggeres.

+## Creating Custom Step

+You can create an entirely different custom step by implementing the **IStep** interface methods.

+Just take care that the following are provided by the pipeline and their values using setters, so don't set or run them yourself and implement only the setters.
+You can use them directly in the run method as needed.

+- The input channel
+- The output channel
+- The decrement tokens handler
+- The increment tokens handler
+- Run method.

 ## Pipeline